 If that's you then join us in taking a look at the journey to becoming a top interior designer.

 However, it doesn't necessarily have to be a degree in interior design.
 If you have completed related work in computer-aided design (CAD) or technical drawing then you have a good chance of employment.
 Completing a degree will give you a head start though, particularly if it's at any of these four excellent institutions.

 So what are the best interior design colleges to attend here in the U.S?

-Based in Brooklyn, New York, the Pratt Institute runs interior design programs focussed on architectural principles like spatial design and surface remodelling.
+Based in Brooklyn, New York, the Pratt Institute runs interior design programs focused on architectural principles like spatial design and surface remodeling.
 Modules of study include configuration, proportion and light sources, as well as specifics about textures and materials.

 This is the ideal school if you're looking to immerse yourself in the core fundamentals of interior design.
-The culture of of our industry will surround you here as well, because New York is undoubtedly our spiritual home in the United States.
+The culture of our industry will surround you here as well because New York is undoubtedly our spiritual home in the United States.

 Just take SCADpad, a micro-housing project developed at the school and celebrated globally as a groundbreaking collaborative initiative in 2015.